Section A. Author Guideline for Manuscript Preparation

 Saheed, S. M. (1992).
 Soil Survey: perspective and strategies for the 21st century.
 In: J. A. Zinck, Editor, An International Workshop for Heads of National Soil Survey Organizations, ITC publication, No. 21, pp. 55-60, The Netherlands.

-- Mark all cited references in article body text sections with different color.
-Hyperlink references with reference section.
+- Mark all cited references in article body text sections with different colour.
+Hyperlink references with the reference section.

 Journal article, one author